Lisa Heller: Early career

-2016-18: "Hope", the Hope Wall, and worldwide success
+2016–18: "Hope", the Hope Wall, and worldwide success

 Heller planned for the release of her debut single, "Hope", in June 2016.
 "Hope" was co-written and produced by Jim McGorman at Sunset Sound Factory in Hollywood, California.
 After returning home, in the weeks leading up to her single, Lisa reached out to a few individuals going through particularly hard times in and around Connecticut.
 This led to the creation of the Hope Wall, on which people all over the world have submitted their stories of courage and bravery.

 The release of "Hope" included a video where many people held up signs indicating what they were hoping for, such as a cure for cancer, a good life, and a world where all dogs have a home.
 The song and video achieved global success, trending in multiple countries including Canada, Australia, and much of Europe.
-The video for "Hope" has more than 1.6 million views on YouTube and trended to #1 in 7 different countries.
+The video for "Hope" has more than 1.6 million views on YouTube and trended to No. 1 in 7 different countries.
 Heller sang "Hope" to children with terminal illnesses in hospitals and homes, and a community connected surrounding the Hope Wall grew.
 Heller supported the release of "Hope" with a 4-month tour of Australia, where the song was popular.
 "Hope" was subsequently featured in the 2018 Lifetime TV movie The Perfect Mother.

 In 2017, Heller released her follow-up single "Midnight", which caught the attention of online outlets such as HuffPost.
 "Midnight" was a continued collaboration with McGorman, and the song is about college hookup culture.

 In late 2017 and into 2018, Heller was named as an ambassador for the #ICANHELP campaign and was invited to talk at the Nickelodeon HALO Awards and at Twitter Headquarters, where she spoke about the positive impact and leadership that she fostered online.
 Heller's "Light the Fire" supported the #ICANHELP project and was promoted by AWAL in numerous television campaigns including on E!, MTV, Netflix, Discovery, and A&E (though it is no longer available on music streaming services).
 Also in 2018, Heller performed at South by Southwest at the Saxon Pub and released another single, "Quicksand".